aigulsharip/RShinyProjects/BMICalculator/about.md

 #### About this BMI Calculator

 This *BMI Calculator* is for adults 20 years and older.
 Further information on calculating BMI for children and teenagers is available from the CDC [2].
+This app was deployed to shinyapps.io and available at: https://asharip.shinyapps.io/BMICalculator/

 #### References
 1. Centers for Disease Control.
 [Body Mass Index (BMI)](https://www.cdc.gov/healthyweight/assessing/bmi/index.html), Accessed January 26, 2020.